Indonesian Discovery Tour Aboard A Schooner On The Indian Ocean

 Sanur Beach, Bali - Relaxing by the warm waters of the Indian Ocean

 The tour starts today at Sanur Beach.
 Passengers travelling on the group flight from London will arrive in the afternoon and are transferred the short distance to Sanur beach.
-Please note that you will not meet your tour leader until baording the schooner on day 3.
-A local representative will be available this evening to discuss options in Sanur with you.
+Please note that you will not meet your tour leader until boarding the schooner on day 3.

 Overnight Standard Hotel